-Children:

-Research from the Joseph Rowntree Foundation found that in the ward of Sirhowy 42.9% and Tredegar Central & West 42.1% of children were in households living on benefits compared to the national average of 21%.
-This is the highest in Blaenau Gwent.
-There has been consistent increase in the percentage of babies born with low birth weight (LBW) across Wales from 7.5% in 1998 to 7.7% in 2002.
+Children: There has been a consistent increase in the percentage of babies born with low birth weight (LBW) across Wales from 7.5% in 1998 to 7.7% in 2002.
 The increase in Blaenau Gwent as been more marked rising from 7.5% in 1998 to 10.1% in 2002.
 As a result Blaenau Gwent has the highest proportion of LBW babies in Wales.
 LBW is strongly connected with poor health and deprivation and LBW babies are more likely to experience health problems through child and adulthood.
 Recent evidence of causes of LBW include mothers smoking during pregnancy, poor diet and excessive alcohol and drug consumption during pregnancy.
-Sub unitary research shows that LBW rates were slightly worse in Sirhowy.
+Sub unitary research shows that LBW rates were slightly worse than the county borough average in the wards of Cwm and Ebbw Vale South.